SalarC123/Phone-Number-To-Word/README.md

 ## How Do I Use It?

+Remember to do this command in your terminal or cmd prompt first: `pip3 install enchant`

 `reversephone('123.883.6745','7-0')`

 When you call the function, put your phone number as the *first* argument (keeping in mind that it has to be in one of the mentioned formats above) and can not include a 0 or 1 because they do not correlate to any letters on the digit pad